ANNA Logo

 HSBC vs Santander at a glance

-If you just want the short version: HSBC Kinetic is a simple mobile business account with a low monthly fee (free for the first 12 months), while Santander’s 1|2|3 Business Account includes cashback and tiered interest – but also a higher ongoing fee once the introductory period ends.
+If you just want the short version: HSBC Kinetic is a simple mobile business account with no monthly fee, while Santander’s 1|2|3 Business Account includes cashback and tiered interest – but also a higher ongoing fee once the introductory period ends.

 Quick look: HSBC vs Santander features